OpenKnowledgeMaps/Headstart/examples/triple/README.md

 ### Setting up the Apache2 reverse proxy

-Following Apache2 mods have to be installted and enabled:
+Following Apache2 mods have to be installed and enabled:

 * ssl
 * proxy